 We’ve all worn them, whether it’s as a slight protection against the wind, mostly serving as a focal point of one’s outfit, or worn by FBI agents standing around crime scenes seven hours after the fact.

-Windbreakers are a requirement of any wardrobe, doesn’t matter if you’re a third base coach on a cold October night or a stern father at a high school basketball game, coaching from the bleachers and furiously chewing gum that lost its flavor three minutes into the second quarter.
-He’ll stay warm on the bench, but the jacket won’t help your son shoot any better.
+Windbreakers are an absolutely useless necessity of any wardrobe; doesn’t matter if you’re a third-base coach on a cold October night or a stern father at a high school basketball game, coaching from the bleachers and furiously chewing gum that lost its flavor three minutes into the second quarter.
+He’ll stay warm on the bench all season, but the jacket won’t help your son shoot any better.

-Nylon swishing with every movement, no matter how much the wearer tries to prevent it from happening.
+Nylon swishing with every movement, no matter how much the fool who wears it tries to prevent it from happening.
 If you’re feeling like you want to get into The North Face but don’t know where to buy a carabiner, then a polyester joint with a quarter length zipper will do you nicely.
-You can show up to your Subaru owner’s club meeting at the abandoned KFC parking lot in that, and someone named Brad will think it’s sick.
+You can show up to your Subaru owner’s club meeting at the abandoned KFC’s parking lot in that and someone named Brad will think it’s sick.

 The drawstrings in the hood seal the deal; if they are a color that’s complementary to the jacket, then you can call it a day.
 Zip it all the way up and the hood rests perfectly on your neck, drawstrings hanging nonchalantly like they’re at a quiet bar in Paris.
 The little handle on the zipper dangles, wavering silently with each movement, but it only adds to the jacket.

 Mess around with the strings too much and one end will get stuck inside the hood (unless they’re the ones that have little things on the ends to prevent that), forcing you to perform an odd ritual: a worm-like movement that’s as frustrating as the wait for money to appear in your PayPal account.
 After this happens for the third time, it won’t take so long to fix.